 - Obvious signs of chest trauma or wounds

-Sometimes the best technique in airway management is to have the patient manage his or her own airway, so when possible, support your patients in a position to maintain their own airways.
-Obviously, this is not always doable, but when it is, take advantage of it!
-Your patient is in the best position to maintain his or her own airway, so encourage them to do so if he or she is able.
+Sometimes, the best technique in airway management is to have the patient manage their airway, so when possible, support your patient in a position to maintain their airway.
+This is not always doable, but when it is, take advantage of it!
+Your patient is in the best position to maintain their airway, so encourage them to do so if able.

 Ensuring proper positioning of the patient allows you to monitor the patient’s airway in a controlled position.
 You would never place a dyspneic patient in the supine position—you would elevate the head of the patient’s bed into the semi-Fowler or Fowler position to ensure adequate diaphragm excursion and promote ventilation.
 For this same reason, you want to position the patient appropriately to successfully monitor the airway.